CloudLabsAI-Azure/PowerApps-in-a-day/04_Power_Automate.md

     the image below; it will include **Device information** , **Price** , **Department Contribution (the calculated field),** and the **Requester Comment**.

     > REMINDER : If the flow does not run immediately, please wait, it may take up to ten minutes for the flow to be triggered.
 To ensure the flow runs immediately, see note above - select the Test option in the top right and select the “I’ll perform the trigger action” option.
 Then go ahead and submit a device request.
 The flow should run immediately.
 The email, however, may take a few minutes to appear regardless of when the flow starts.

       ![](./images/Module4/PowerApps-testflow7.png)

+   > Note: If the workflow failed with timeout error as it might take up to ten minutes for the flow to be triggered for the first time.
+Select **Test** that is present at the top right corner, then **Manually** and click **Test** again to test flow.
+Now, submit a device request from **Device Ordering App** to trigger the workflow.

 1. Click **Approve**.